Timberwolves vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Timberwolves vs. Nuggets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Minnesota Timberwolves are 8.5-point underdogs heading into Game 2 of the opening round of the NBA Playoffs against the Denver Nuggets at Ball Arena on Wednesday, starting at 10:00 PM ET on TNT, ALT, and BSN.
-The Nuggets hold a 1-0 lead in the series.
-The matchup has an over/under of 221.5.
+The Denver Nuggets are 2.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Minnesota Timberwolves at Target Center on Friday, starting at 9:30 PM ET on ESPN, BSN, and ALT.
+The Nuggets have a 2-0 lead in the series.
+The over/under for the matchup is set at 222.5.

 Timberwolves vs. Nuggets Odds & Info